How to achieve the best transition period for you and your cows

 - Udder health challenges can occur at any point in the transition period.
 If a cow is not properly dried off, she may experience udder health challenges as a dry cow, or right away in her lactation.

 - Metabolic challenges stem from low levels of calcium in the bloodstream and can lead to more serious health challenges.
-The liver can get overwhelmed if a cow is experiencing metabolic challenges and calcium and phosphorus deficiencies can negatively impact the release of the placenta and/or other uterine health challenges.
+Calcium and phosphorus deficiencies can negatively impact the release of the placenta and/or other uterine health challenges.
 A correct ratio of calcium and phosphorus is necessary to overcome and avoid future challenges of metabolic challenges and expel the placenta.
 If a cow shows significant changes in her body condition score (up or down) during the dry period, she is at greater risk of metabolic challenges after calving.

 - Release of the placenta – The placenta should expel within 24 hours after calving.